Behaviour support

 He Pikorua framework

-A lead practitioner will work with staff, ākonga, whānau, and specialists such as psychologists, resource teachers learning and behaviour (RTLB), speech language therapists and kaitakawaenga to come to a shared understanding and codesign tailored support together.
-The lead practitioner will support the process and facilitate the engagement and collaboration of all significantly involved.
+A practitioner will work with school staff, ākonga, whānau, and specialists such as resource teachers learning and behaviour (RTLB), psychologists, speech language therapists and kaitakawaenga to develop a shared understanding and co-design tailored support together.
+The practitioner will support the process and facilitate the engagement and collaboration of all significantly involved.

 Behaviour support options